Anjana-0519/wallet/README.md

 Special thanks to:

-[Your Name/Team Name] for development and design.
+[CUBEROOT] for development and design.

 Community contributors for feedback and suggestions.